mocs524/greybus-spec/source/bridged_phy.rst

 Greybus SDIO Transfer Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SDIO Transfer operation allows the requester to send or receive data blocks and shall be preceded by a Greybus Command Request for data transfer command as specified by SD Association.
+<GYBS.R.0715.001>The Greybus SDIO Transfer operation allows the requester to
+send or receive data blocks and shall be preceded by a Greybus Command Request for data transfer command as specified by SD Association.</GYBS.R.0715.001>

 Greybus SDIO Transfer Request
 """""""""""""""""""""""""""""